The Little Rock Nine

 ~

 Virginia Civil Rights Memorial – Bleifeld, Stanely.
 Barbara Johns.
 2008.
 Civil Rights Memorial, Richmond, Virginia.
 The efforts of the NAACP and Barbara Johns are portrayed in the Virginia Civil Rights Memorial in Richmond, Virginia.
 The memorial was revealed in 2008 and was designed by Stanley Bleifeld.
 Barbara Johns is depicted as leading a group of students and parents in the protest.
-Her posture and hand placement is a symbol for hope and pride.
+Her posture and hand placement are symbols of hope and pride.
 It reflects that if a young high school student was able to protest and make huge advancements in school desegregation, then many other individuals could have positive impacts on the Civil Rights Movement.
 Barbara Johns, a sixteen-year-old student at Moton High School, was one of the leading figures for the push for school desegregation.
 Based on inferior school supplies and conditions, she led a protest that would open the eyes of NAACP lawyers and help start the court case battle of Brown vs. Board of Education.
-The high school was built to accommodate one hundred and eighty Black students, but lacked many necessary resources.
-Barbara Johns states that, “I was unhappy with the school facility and its inadequacies … it wasn’t fair that we had such a poor facility, equipment, etc., when our white counterparts enjoyed science laboratories, a huge facility, separate gym dept. etc.” (Heinemann).
+The high school was built to accommodate one hundred and eighty Black students but lacked many necessary resources.
+Barbara Johns states “I was unhappy with the school facility and its inadequacies … it wasn’t fair that we had such a poor facility, equipment, etc. when our white counterparts enjoyed science laboratories, a huge facility, separate gym dept. etc.” (Heinemann).
 After walking into the courthouse of Farmville and being denied help, the NAACP intervened.
 With the aid of Oliver Hill and Spottswood Robinson III, the NAACP attacked the clause “separate but equal.”
-After Brown vs. Board of Education reached a verdict, Prince Edward County chose to close public schools rather than to integrate them.
+After Brown vs. Board of Education reached a verdict, Prince Edward County chose to close public schools rather than integrate them.
 With the schools closed for five years, white students were able to attend Prince Edward Academy, a private school funded by donations and state grants.
 It was not until the case of Griffin vs. County School Board of Prince Edward that schools were desegregated in Farmville.